arjumand252/task_mgr/README.md

 Backend: Flask (Python)

-Database: PostgreSQL (with optional Sklearn and sentence_transformers for vector similarity search)
+Database: PostgreSQL (with Sklearn and sentence_transformers for vector similarity search, for searching similar task with ease.)

 ORM: SQLAlchemy